Pakistan Country Commercial Guide

 Opportunities

-Despite moderate economic growth, the past year has seen a growing trend of computer users, especially, at home using used/refurbished computers and laptops.
+Despite weak economic growth, the past year has seen a growing trend of computer users, especially, at home using used/refurbished computers and laptops.
 This has resulted in a large influx of used computers, both branded and unbranded, into the local market.
-This trend has had only a minor impact on available international
+This trend has had only a minor impact on available international brands; however, corporations still prefer new and branded equipment, and these corporations traditionally make up the bulk of the market.

 Resources